 - You do not have to send your Motion to Appoint Special Process Server and Notice of Motion to Appoint Special Process Server forms to the Defendants/Respondents you want the special process server to serve. - You must send your Motion to Appoint Special Process Server and Notice of Motion to Appoint Special Process Server to the other parties who have filed an Appearance in the case.
-If a party has a lawyer, send the Motion to Appoint Special Process Server and Notice of Motion to Appoint Special Process Server to the lawyer. - You may send your Motion to Appoint Special Process Server and Notice of Motion to Appoint Special Process Server to the other parties by personal hand delivery, by mail, third-party commercial carrier (for example, FedEx or UPS), or through the court's electronic filing manager or an approved e-filing service provider. - You may e-mail your form to a party if they have listed their e-mail address on a court document.
-Complete the proof of delivery with information to show how you sent the forms to each party.
-It has room for 3 parties.
-If you are sending forms to more than 3 parties, fill out and file one or more Additional Proof of Delivery with the Motion to Appoint Special Process Server form.
+If a party has a lawyer, send the Motion to Appoint Special

+- Process Server and Notice of Motion to Appoint Special Process Server to the lawyer. - If you and the person you're sending the Motion to Appoint Special Process Server and Notice of Motion to Appoint Special Process Server to have an email address, you must send them by email or by notification through the e-filing system.
+If you or the person you're sending the Motion to Appoint Special Process Server and Notice of Motion to Appoint Special Process Server to does not have an email address, you may give them to the other parties by personal hand delivery, mail, or third-party commercial carrier (for example, FedEx or UPS).